Should you buy a PS4 or Xbox One right now?

 So, with the Switch being elusive, you might be wondering if it's worth picking up an older games console like the PS4 or Xbox One instead.
 In the UK, overall console sales in the week of March 16-22 were up 250%, according to GSD figures analyzed by GamesIndustry.biz, so demand is high.
-The outlet cites massive gains for all three consoles, and retailers are now starting to sell out of the Xbox One and PS4.
+The outlet cites massive gains for all three consoles.

 First of all, while the regular Switch is selling out everywhere, there are still places selling the handheld-only Switch Lite.
 That unit doesn't have the benefit of detachable Joy-Cons, and you can't plug it into your TV, but it plays all the same games and the Switch is still fantastic as a handheld-only proposition.
-Plus, it costs less than the other unit.
-Here's where you can still get it:
+Plus, it costs less than the other unit, at $199.99/£199.99 as its retail price.
+Here's where you can still get it in the US and UK:

 Nintendo Switch Lite | £199 at Currys